MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 * **Automatic Updates for Variable Data:** Designed and configured AWS Lambda functions to listen for changes in PostgreSQL-stored center data (e.g., pricing or insurance), automatically triggering updates to the relevant FAQ fields in Sanity.
 Used GraphQL queries to fetch only the updated FAQ data, ensuring accurate, real-time reflections of center-specific changes with minimal manual intervention.
 * **Intuitive In-CMS Editing:** Built a user-friendly interface using Tailwind CSS for Sanity.
 This allowed admins to modify FAQ text directly within the default FAQ framework, eliminating the need to create custom FAQs for every minor change.
 Focused on providing a responsive UI that worked seamlessly across desktop and mobile devices, ensuring the process of FAQ management was smooth and efficient for admins on all devices.

+### SEO & Structured Data: Improving Visibility and Trust

+- Generated clean and descriptive URLs for all dynamic pages, improving search engine understanding and user comprehension.
+- Implemented comprehensive meta tags, Open Graph tags, and automated JSON-LD schema for various content types, including:
+    - Articles
+    - Medical Clinics
+    - Insurance Providers
+    - FAQs
+    - Reviews
+    - Breadcrumbs
+- Validated all structured data using Google Rich Results Test and Search Console, ensuring accurate representation in search results and enhancing trust.
+- Automated schema injection at build time via Gatsby, ensuring consistent and accurate structured data across thousands of pages without manual intervention.
+This improves the likelihood of patients finding reliable health information through search engines.
+---

+### Performance Optimization: Delivering Fast and Reliable Access

+- Refactored data queries and optimized asset loading to achieve a Time to Interactive (TTI) of under 2 seconds, ensuring rapid access to critical health information for patients.
+- Implemented Cloudflare CDN for efficient content caching and lazy loading of assets, minimizing page load times and improving the overall user experience, especially on slower connections.
+- Structured GraphQL queries on a per-route basis to prevent over-fetching of data and reduce build times, contributing to a faster and more efficient website.

 **Technical Challenges Overcome:**

 * **Data Synchronization:** Implemented a robust error handling system to ensure that failed updates would retry automatically, preventing data inconsistencies between PostgreSQL and Sanity.